aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

     - Signed Docker Images

 All of the above artifacts will share the same version.
 The version is computed using the latest version on the docker registry + 1.
-To specify a manual version, use `--release-version` in step 5 below.
+To specify a manual version, use `--release-version <version>` in step 5 below.

 ## Procedure